cheshire137/competiwatch-desktop/README.md

 npm test
 ```

 To see test coverage, run `npm test -- --coverage`.
+A coverage report will
+display in your terminal or you can open coverage/lcov-report/index.html in
+your browser.

 ## How to Build Executables